 We spent our first day visiting Pompeii.
 We had a late start to the day, and the Circumvesuviana train we were taking to Pompeii broke down on its third stop, so we did not arrive until midday.
 It was HOT and crowded walking around Pompeii.

-Tyler, who has been learning about Roman construction through our early start with homeschooling, taught us what he knew of Pompeii, with supplemental information from Rick Steves Guide Book, which we are big fans of.
+Tyler, who has been learning about Roman construction through our early start with homeschooling, taught us what he knew of Pompeii, with supplemental information from Rick Steves Guide Book.

 Tips on Visiting Pompeii

 The Circumvesuviana train connects Sorrento with Pompeii.
 The journey takes 30 minutes.
 This is a local, commuter train.
 There is no air conditioning so it can be a hot ride during the summer months.
 We know from our experience!!
 Also, while on the train, beware of pickpockets.
 Here is a link to the Circumvesuviana timetable.

 Pompeii can be visited in half a day.
 We recommend taking a guided tour.
 The four of us followed the Pompeii tour in Rick Steves’ Italy Guide but we felt like we were missing something.

 The second half of your day can be used to visit the top of Mount Vesuvius.
 From the train station in Pompeii, you can take a bus to Mount Vesuvius and then you will have to walk up 860 meters to the summit of Vesuvius.
 Or, you can skip Mount Vesuvius and explore the beautiful town of Sorrento instead.

 We spent the rest of the day touring the town of Sorrento, shopping for limoncello and groceries for dinner, and then relaxing at our hotel, Casa Elena.

 Day 2: Capri & the Blue Grotto